-At the Academy, 240 students will normally be admitted in the academic year beginning in September 2015.
-This is the admission limit (AAL) set by the Academy after consultation with the Local Academy Council and Local Authority.
+At the Academy, 240 students will normally be admitted in an academic year.
+This is the admission limit (AAL) set by the Academy after consultation with the Academy Council and Local Authority.

 If the number of preferences received for the Academy does not exceed the admission limit, all preferences will be met.
 All applications received will be considered in the following order;

 • All first preferences received by the closing date;